Is My Child Ready for Kindergarten? A Complete Kindergarten Readiness Assessment & Checklist

 • Attempts to buckle seat belt

-• Draws “egg” people
+• Draws simple “egg” people

 • Colors